EBZebra/docs/edge/source/guide/configreference.md

 	</tr>
 </table>

-## Config.xml File Format
+## Config.xml file format
-The following is an example of a typical configuration file, Android edition. **Important differences exist with Windows Mobile/CE version**.
+The following is an example of a typical configuration file, Android edition. **Important differences exist between Android and Windows Mobile/CE settings in the Config.xml file**, mainly involving directory struture and file naming.
+Use care when setting these values.

+**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

 	:::xml
 	<?xml version="1.0"?>